waynewbishop/bishop-algorithms-swift/README.md

 Getting Started
 --------------------

-Running Swift Structures requires Xcode 6.0 GM Seed or later.
+Swift Structures has been optimized for Xcode 6.3 (e.g., Swift 1.2) or later.
 The directories are organized as follows:
 + Source - Code for all Swift data structures and algorithms
 + Example - An empty iOS single-view application template
 + SwiftTests - Unit tests with XCTest Framework